Teva Pharmaceuticals USA, the US subsidiary of massive Israeli generic drug maker

 , develops, manufactures, and markets both generic and branded pharmaceuticals.
 The company is the largest manufacturer of generic drugs in the US; its product roster boasts more than 350 generic equivalents of prescription drugs in a wide variety of therapeutic categories, including cardiovascular, anti-inflammatory, anti-infective, oncology, central nervous system, women's health, and dermatological.
 The company also produces over-the-counter (OTC) drugs and active pharmaceutical ingredients (APIs).

 Teva Pharmaceuticals USA primarily operates in the generics and specialty medications markets.

 Teva Pharmaceuticals USA is headquartered in Pennsylvania and has more than 30 locations nationwide.

-Teva Pharmaceuticals USA gets almost half of its revenues from direct sales to drugstores and a third from drug wholesalers; other customers include mail-order pharmacies, distributors, and hospitals.
+Teva Pharmaceuticals USA gets almost half of its revenues from direct sales to drugstores and another third from drug wholesalers; other customers include mail-order pharmacies, distributors, and hospitals.
 It relies upon an in-house sales force that calls on purchasing agents for retailers and institutional buying groups.

 The company still expects US demand for generics to continue to grow as the population ages and as the nation continues to look for ways to reduce escalating health care costs.
-Teva Pharmaceuticals USA keeps its pipeline pumping out generics and to that end, the company has more than 150 new generic drugs awaiting FDA approval at any given time.
+Teva Pharmaceuticals USA keeps its pipeline pumping out generics and to that end, the company has more than 100 new generic drugs awaiting FDA approval at any given time.
 Along with performing its own research and development, the company forms alliances with other pharmaceutical firms to license and market generic versions of their branded drugs.